|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Carbon tetrachloride has a long atmospheric lifetime (approximately 85 years) and is both a highly effective ozone-depleting substance and a potent greenhouse gas.
 The phaseout of this substance on an industrial scale could not have come too soon!
 However, recent studies have shown that large, unexplained emissions of this chemical persist.
 A 2016 study suggests these emissions may be byproducts of the production of chlorinated organic chemicals.

-Safety Data Sheets often list the solubility of the material in various solvents.
+Section 9 (physical and chemical properties) of Safety Data Sheets will list the solubility of the material in various solvents, if known.
 Carbon tetrachloride is often used a reference in this regard because it has a very symmetric molecular shape and distribution of electons, something chemists call a "non-polar" molecule.
 Non-polar molecules tend to dissolve other non-polar materials fairly well, but generally do not dissolve those that are polar.

 If you are actually using carbon tetrachloride in your workplace, definitely have an SDS on hand and take every precaution you can to eliminate and/or minimize its use.
 If you must use this material, consult Section 8 (exposure controls/personal protection) of the SDS for specific precautions.
 For example, use appropriate personal protective equipment (PPE) and try to confine the material to a fume hood if possible.

 See also: halogen, organic, solvent